tremwil/dearxan/README.md

 # Credits

-Many thanks to [dasaav](https://github.com/Dasaav-dsv/) for helping me reverse engineer how Arxan stores the regions of memory to decrypt and for finding the encryption algorithm they used (32-round TEA).
+Many thanks to [dasaav](https://github.com/Dasaav-dsv/) for implementing global synchronization for `neuter_arxan` ad well as helping me reverse engineer how Arxan stores the regions of memory to decrypt and for finding the encryption algorithm they used (32-round TEA).